shap/shap/README.md

 pip install shap
 ```

-## XGBoost example
+## Tree ensemble example (XGBoost, LightGBM, and scikit-learn tree models)

-While SHAP values can explain the output of any machine learning model, we have developed a high-speed exact algorithm for ensemble tree methods ([Tree SHAP arXiv paper](https://arxiv.org/abs/1802.03888)).
+While SHAP values can explain the output of any machine learning model, we have developed a high-speed exact algorithm for tree ensemble methods ([Tree SHAP arXiv paper](https://arxiv.org/abs/1802.03888)).
 Fast C++ implementations are supported for *XGBoost*, *LightGBM*, and *scikit-learn* tree models through the `shap` package:

 ```python
 import xgboost